Banks, building societies and credit-card companies are not the only organisations that can request access to your credit report.

 Make sure your report is accurate

-You can check your report with each of the three credit reference agencies Experian, Callcredit and Equifax – where you can request a basic copy of your report for £2.
+You can check your report with each of the three credit reference agencies Experian, Callcredit and Equifax – where you can request a basic copy of your report.

 If your address is out of date, make sure you are registered on the electoral roll at your current address.